phn/pytpm/doc/reference_tpm.rst

 eccentricity of the Earth's orbit for the given TDT.
 Functions ``obliquity`` and ``obliquity_do`` return the mean obliquity of the ecliptic for the epoch J2000 at the given TDT.
-All these functions return values in radians and radians per Julian centruy as appropriate.
+All these functions return values in radians and radians per Julian century as appropriate.

 ..
 TODO:: Check units of eccentricity_dot and obliquity_dot.